-'''

-virt-viewer -c qemu+ssh://virtnode1.mydomain.com/system <guestname>
+virt-viewer -c qemu+ssh://virtnode1.mydomain.com/system <guestname> virt-install virt-install is part of the virtinst package.

-'''

-Be sure to replace web devel with the appropriate virtual machine name.
+Be sure to replace web\devel with the appropriate virtual machine name.

 If configured to use a bridged network interface you can also setup SSH access to the virtual machine.